Therapy for Same-sex Attraction

 A trained therapist can guide you through your personal growth process.
 He is your personal counselor to help you put all the pieces of the puzzle together.
 He can help you see how to integrate your personal study, spiritual growth, support groups, personal relationships, and behavior modification.
 He can help you see in an objective way how to keep your life in balance.
 He can be your mentor and your confidant.

-Individual therapy is an essential part of the process of resolving same-sex attraction issues.
+Individual therapy may be an essential part of the process of understanding your same-sex attractions and related issues.
 Although it will not take care of all your needs, it can give direction to all your activities.
 For example, if you also participate in a sports program, group therapy, support group, or a community men’s group, your therapist can help you see how all these pieces fit together and help you keep them in balance.

 As you talk with your therapist, you will discover things about yourself.
 Often, because of shame or guilt we have buried some things so deep within us that we don’t even realize them ourselves.
 The therapist is trained to ask the right questions to help you see things in perspective and guide you through the process.
 Use him as a sounding board.
 Be honest with him about your problems, concerns, and fears.
 Don’t keep any secrets from him.
 Therapy will be most effective when you have a completely open and honest relationship.
 The therapist is bound by ethical standards to keep everything you say confidential.
 He can’t even tell another person that you are seeing him.
 Together you can develop action plans to take you through each step of the process and you can report back to him on both your successes and failures.
 The journey won’t seem so lonely or so hard if you have a therapist by your side the whole way.
 Individual counseling can help you to: